Leveraging Generative Artificial Intelligence for Causal Inference with Unstructured Data: Image as Treatment

-Figure~\ref{DAG2} presents a DAG that summarizes the data generating process and required assumptions for identification (Assumptions~\ref{det_dec},~and~\ref{consistency}--\ref{separability}).
-As in the previous DAG, an arrow with double lines represents a deterministic causal relationship, while an arrow with a single line indicates a possibly stochastic causal relationship.
+Figure~\ref{DAG2} presents a DAG that summarizes the data generating process and required identification assumptions (i.e., Assumptions~\ref{det_dec},~and~\ref{consistency}--\ref{separability}).
+As in Figure~\ref{DAG1}, an arrow with double lines represents a deterministic causal relationship, while an arrow with a single line indicates a possibly stochastic causal relationship.

-Given this setup, we establish the nonparametric identification of the dose-response curve defined in Equation~\eqref{eq:curve}. \begin{proposition} {\sc (Nonparametric Identification of the Marginal Distribution of Potential Outcome)} \spacingset{1} Under Assumptions~\ref{det_dec}, \ref{consistency}--\ref{separability}, there exists a deconfounder function $\boldf: \cR \rightarrow \cQ \subset \R^{d_Q}$ with $d_Q = \dim(\cQ) \le d_R=\dim(\cR)$ that satisfies the following conditional independence relation: where $0<\P(T_i = t \mid \boldf(\bR_i)=\bq, \bm{Z}_i = \bm{c})<1$ for all $t \in \cT$ and $\bq \in \cQ$, and $\bm{z} \in \mathcal{Z}$.
+Given this setup, we establish the nonparametric identification of the mean of the potential outcome. \begin{proposition} {\sc (Nonparametric Identification of the Marginal Mean of Potential Outcome)} \spacingset{1} Under Assumptions~\ref{det_dec},~\ref{consistency}--\ref{separability}, there exists a deconfounder function $\boldf: \cR \rightarrow \cQ \subset \R^{d_Q}$ with $d_Q = \dim(\cQ) \le d_R=\dim(\cR)$ that satisfies the following conditional mean independence relation: where $0<\P(T_i = t \mid \boldf(\bR_i)=\bq)<1$ for all $t \in \cT$ and $\bq \in \cQ$.
 In addition, the treatment feature and a deconfounder are separable.
-By adjusting for such a deconfounder, we can uniquely and nonparametrically identify the marginal distribution of the potential outcome under the treatment condition $T_i = t$ for $t\in \cT$ as:
+By adjusting for such a deconfounder, we can uniquely and nonparametrically identify the marginal mean of the potential outcome under the treatment condition $T_i = t$ for $t\in \cT$ as:

-for all $y \in \cY$. \end{proposition} We omit the proof as it is almost identical to the proof of Proposition~1 of \cite{imai2024causal}.
+\end{proposition} We omit the proof since it is similar to that of Proposition~1 of \citet{imai2024causal}.
+We also do not present the estimation procedure details, which are almost identical to the previous application.